peerlibrary/meteor-peerdb/README.md

 return quickly while PeerDB assures that data will be eventually consistent (this has a downside of course as well, so if you do not want that API calls return before all hooks run, meteor-collection-hooks might be more suitable for you)
+* [meteor-related](https://github.com/peerlibrary/meteor-related) – while PeerDB allows easy way to embed referenced documents as subdocuments it requires that those relations are the same for all users; if you want dynamic relations between documents, meteor-related provides an easy way to fetch related documents reactively on the server side, so when dependencies change, your published documents will be updated accordingly